pandyagunjan/Portfolio/README.md

 - Achieved over 1000 hours of software development projects and training in an immersive training program using Agile and Scrum methodologies and principles.
 - Gained experience in full-stack development with a focus on Java, test-driven development, mySQL, Spring Boot and object-oriented programming.

+### Final Project
+- **Money Management**
+Currently developing a Full Stack Money Management application on the principle of MVC design, with a user having an account or to create a new account and perform various other transactions typically found in a bank such as withdraw, transfer and deposit money.
+Built-in the IntelliJ IDE using Java, Spring Boot, Angular, AWS RDS, Heroku, mySQL.
+[Git Link](https://github.com/pandyagunjan/FullStack.MicroWebApplication-Server)

+PASTE IMAGE HERE